teoguso/inthemood/pitch.md

 ## Solution:
 -------
-    We propose an intelligent assisant that can respond to and predict the users needs.
+    We propose an intelligent assistant that can respond to and predict the users needs.
 Our system is aware of exactly who is in the car and what the sentiment is at any given time.
 Using such data, we can learn behavior about the driver and ultimately improve the driving experience by predicting the drivers needs while at the same time reducing distractions.